-The story was orally narrated and taped.
-The narrator is about 92 years old.
+The subject text was orally narrated by a 92 years old man and taped.
 The only audience was the text collector who is also a relative of the narrator.
-The story happened some 65 years ago and at the barrio/county of Piwong in the municipality of Hingyon, then part of the municipality of Kiangan under the old Mountain Province.
+The content of the story is an incident that happened some 65 years ago and at the barrio/county of Piwong in the municipality of Hingyon, and last for sometime.

 The theme of the story is "haddakan" which purpose is the establishment of the guilty party.
 Haddakan is employed in cases relating to boundary disputes, theft, and slander.
 The story is about a malicious slander that stems from a suggestion of theft by the accused (the narrator).
 The object of the controversy is a ten peso bill that was somehow dropped by the accused in the vicinity where the two complainants were at the time it happened.
 Since theft is one of the most damaging accusations a person or family can ever be charged with, second only to adultery, the suggestion of theft was taken very seriously.
-The complainants thought their persons and honour were slandered.
+The complainants thought their persons and honor were slandered.
 Conflict of this kind does not go to "haddakan" right away.
 Most probably there were interest groups from common and neutral relatives who might have tried to negotiate for an amicable settlement, aside from Dammukay, the uncle of the accused, but somehow failed.
 There was the hardening of positions (S#15 and S#18).
 The hiring of professional shaman made the conflict more serious.
 (Conflicts can be settled without seriously severing relations even with the employment of "haddakan".
-In this case the "Haddakan" is done without the "baki" rituals, which would then render the hiring of professional shaman or
+In this case the "Haddakan" is done without the "baki" rituals, which would then render the hiring of professional shaman or "mumbaki" irrelevant).

-"munbaki" irrelevant).
 In the end the accused was vindicated and by inference proved the two got the ten peso bill.
 However, up to this time what actually happened to that ten peso bill has never been established.